Answering your questions about market volatility and retirement accounts

 If you have an outstanding loan from your retirement plan with repayment due in 2020, the CARES Act allows you to delay your repayments for up to one year.
 Future payments will be adjusted to account for the delay.

-The CARES Act waives 2020 RMDs which can potentially be important if financial markets are slow to recover from recent declines.
+The CARES Act waived 2020 RMDs.
 When you take an RMD, it’s taxable, so holding off is a way you may be able to reduce your income for 2020.

-If you took your 2020 RMD dating back to January 2020, individuals now have until August 31, 2020, to do a tax-free rollover of an RMD withdrawn from a defined contribution plan or IRA outside of the normal 60-day window.
+If you took your 2020 RMD dating back to January 2020, you had until August 31, 2020, to do a tax-free rollover of an RMD withdrawn from a defined contribution plan or IRA outside of the normal 60-day window.

 Annuity payments and withdrawal questions

-Yes, you can stop those at any time and resume in the future if you would like.
+Yes, you can stop those at any time and resume in the future if you'd like.
 We just need five days advance notice to stop a premium payment from coming out of your bank account.

-Our goal is that you experience no interruptions in your payments.
-We know how important these payments are to you.
-It’s possible that may change due to circumstances outside our control, so we’re recommending all our customers who receive payments via check transition to direct deposit to avoid delays.
+We know how important this is to you.
+Our goal is that you have no interruptions in your payments.
+It’s possible that may change due to circumstances outside our control, so we’re recommending all our customers who receive payments via check to transition to direct deposit to avoid delays.

 Yes, typically you can, but it depends on the type of annuity you own.
 Most of our deferred annuities offer a free surrender amount each year if you’re still within the surrender-charge period.
 And some of our income annuities allow for a one-time withdrawal in addition to income payments.
 Keep in mind that withdrawals from your retirement account can impact future earnings and future retirement savings.

 Typically, a fixed deferred or variable annuity funded with qualified money would be eligible.
 However, there may be impacts to future payments or surrender charges that will still apply.
 Income annuities may only allow withdrawals in certain circumstances.
-It’s best to call your financial professional or us to make sure you understand any contractual impact before taking a withdrawal.
+It’s best to call us, or contact your financial professional to make sure you understand any contractual impact before taking a withdrawal.

 2 Example for illustrative purposes.
 Returns related to a 2% interest-bearing CD.
 Market returns based on S&P index returns as of December 31, 2008 through December 31, 2013.
 Past performance does not guarantee future results.